 ACFs are aimed at those who, at the early stages of their specialty training, show outstanding potential for a career in academic medicine or dentistry.
 The duration of an ACF is for a maximum of 3 years (4 years for GPs).
 During this time, alongside clinical training, ACFs will be able to develop their academic skills and be supported in preparing an application for a Research Training Fellowship (to undertake a higher research degree) or an application for a place on an educational programme (leading to a higher degree).
 Success in these applications is defined as the end point of an ACF.

 The scheme is open to F2 trainees and Core Trainees who are eligible to apply for a National Training Number (NTN).
-Existing Specialist Registrars who already hold an NTN, and GP Registrars enrolled on vocational training schemes, are not eligible.

 The research training programme for Academic Clinical Fellows at the University of East Anglia was commended by NIHR.